The Founding of a Republic: Propaganda

+Historical representation

+In its introduction to the film's historical background, China News Service stated that "The Founding of a Republic," as a tribute to the 60th anniversary of the founding of the People's Republic of China, centers on the story of Mao Zedong and other founding figures uniting various democratic parties and people's organizations to convene the Chinese People's Political Consultative Conference and form a new government.
+The article connects the historical background of the film with events such as the preparation for the new CPPCC, the participation of democratic parties in the nation-building process, and the founding of the People's Republic of China.

 Critical response

 Positive responses

-The film was a massive financial success in mainland China, earning 420 million yuan and eventually becoming the highest-grossing Chinese-made film ever for a brief time until it was surpassed the following year by Jiang Wen’s Let the Bullets Fly (2010).
+The film was a massive financial success in mainland China, earning 420 million yuan and eventually becoming the highest-grossing Chinese-made film ever for a brief time until it was surpassed the following year by Jiang Wen's Let the Bullets Fly (2010).

 Many critics also recognized how The Founding of a Republic has evolved public state-narrated presentation of past historical figures and events.
-For example, many applauded the film for its more “objective” retelling of some characters, such as Chiang Kai-shek, who is characterized in a more sympathetic light compared to past movies.
+For example, many applauded the film for its more "objective" retelling of some characters, such as Chiang Kai-shek, who is characterized in a more sympathetic light compared to past movies.
 As Gloria and M.E.
-Davies have emphasized, many online commentators, “praised the film's makers for departing from former 'good vs. evil' representations of Mao and Chiang to emphasize instead the contingencies of war that led the Communists to victory”.
-Similarly, the film was commended by viewers for its amplified representation of other minority party leaders, such as Zhang Lan, Chairman of the China Democratic League, for the demonstrated significance of their role in the nation's foundation.
+Davies have emphasized, many online commentators, "praised the film's makers for departing from former 'good vs. evil' representations of Mao and Chiang to emphasize instead the contingencies of war that led the Communists to victory".

+A review of the Shanghai International Film Festival argues that The Founding of a Republic is both a major revolutionary historical film and a narrative film.
+Some scholars consider The Founding of a Republic a representative work in the commercial transformation of mainstream Chinese films.

 Negative responses

-Even though the film made some efforts to highlight history as an honest struggle for democracy, many other commentators felt disappointed that the movie offered a distorted revisionist theme of the nation's history and the CCP’s full politics.
+Even though the film made some efforts to highlight history as an honest struggle for democracy, many other commentators felt disappointed that the movie offered a distorted revisionist theme of the nation's history and the Chinese Communist Party's full politics.
 As G and M.E.
-Davies highlighted, the film seemed to be more focused on presenting a “historical romp rather than a disciplined treatment of the subject”.
-Further critics such as Chiang Ping, former editor of the Southern Weekend, have called out the film for highlighting “the limits of the contemporary Party-guided commercial repackaging of Chinese history”.
+Davies highlighted, the film seemed to be more focused on presenting a "historical romp rather than a disciplined treatment of the subject".
+Further critics such as Chiang Ping, former editor of the Southern Weekend, have called out the film for highlighting "the limits of the contemporary Party-guided commercial repackaging of Chinese history".

 Eventually, the Chinese film rating site Douban had to disable the rating feature for The Founding of a Republic, as well as the other films within the trilogy, because of their negative impact.

-In response to some reactions outside Mainland China, Huang Jianxin, the film's co-director, "has said it was unfair to describe The Founding of a Republic as propaganda since modern Chinese audience was too sophisticated to swallow a simplistic rendering of history."
+In response to some reactions outside mainland China, Huang Jianxin, the film's co-director, "has said it was unfair to describe The Founding of a Republic as propaganda since modern Chinese audience was too sophisticated to swallow a simplistic rendering of history."